Need Help With an Employment Law Issue?

 If you are classified as an independent contractor instead of an employee, it is a good idea to get legal advice.
 Many employers get this wrong.
 The truth is that very few people are lawfully classified as contractors under Massachusetts law.

 If you have a non compete agreement or are asked to sign one, we can help with that too.
 We have expertise in non compete agreements in Massachusetts, as well as the new Massachusetts law that limits their enforcement.
+We can also advise you about other restrictive covenants, like non solicitation provisions, intellectual property and work for hire clauses, and non disclosure agreements.

 Employment Law Practice Areas